hay-kot/portfolio/site/content/2021-01-02-reflecting-on-my-first-real-project.md

 date: 2021-01-02T23:25:31.000+00:00
 summary: This is short blog post on my first "real" programming project, and what I learned through the process.
 reading_time:
-tags: ['frontend', 'coding', 'vue']
+tags: ['coding', 'frontend', 'vue']
-image: reflecting-on-my-first-real-project.png
+image: /reflecting-on-my-first-real-project.png
 ---

 The Project